shadowed1/Chard/README.md

 - *Zhil* - Sending documentation for XFCE4 theme ideas.
 - *Sebanc* - Helping me move from Gentoo to Arch and enabling audio for Arch.
 - *days* - Helping fix audio issues with Wine, chard_garcon, and more.
-- *WeirdTreeThing* - Help with further supporting pipewire support.
+- *WeirdTreeThing* - Help with further supporting pipewire support with their vast audio knowledge.
 Great ideas for ARM64 GPU acceleration.